harkaitz/x11-xtrans/README.md

 xtrans

-    Usage: xtrans [LANGUAGES...]
+    Usage: xtrans LANGS

-    This program shows a little menu using thingmenu(1) listing the specified languages (es, gl, ca...).
-When the user clicks in one of them the currently selected text is translated with trans(1) and putted back in the clipboard.
+    This program shows a little button, when clicked it puts the translation of the selection in the clipboard.

 ## Collaborating